hlotvonen/glyph-drawing-club-blog/src/posts/2024-01-01-typographic-art-of-valto-malmiola.md

 ## Typographic Portrait of Jean Sibelius Composed Entirely of Brass Rule

-In the dimly lit basement of [Media Museum and Archives Merkki](https://merkkiin.fi/) is a remarkable and curious object.
+In the dimly lit "printing cellar" of [Media Museum and Archives Merkki](https://merkkiin.fi/) is a remarkable and curious object.
 It's a mosaic of tightly arranged brass rule and spacing material, made by Valto Malmiola in 1937.
 Note, it's **not** a single piece of metal, and it's neither engraved nor etched... it's thousands of individual metal bits, pieced together by hand, and locked tightly into a frame for printing.

 <figure class="u-image-small">
     {% image